holoviz/panel/README.md

 ## About HoloViz

 Panel is part of the HoloViz family of tools.
-The `HoloViz website <https://holoviz.org>`_ shows how to use Panel together with other libraries to solve complex problems, with detailed tutorials and examples.
+The [HoloViz website](https://holoviz.org) shows how to use Panel together with other libraries to solve complex problems, with detailed tutorials and examples.
+For a list of examples building on this set of tools (including Panel) see [examples.pyviz.org](https://examples.pyviz.org/)